-A test must be selected so that the best reflection of a unique child's achieved and achievable levels of becoming adult can be acquired in terms of his/her own, unique meanings on affective, cognitive and normative levels.
-It is necessary to determine a unique child's attained and attainable level of becoming, to be able to see if there is a gap between them, which then can serve as an indication of an educative deviancy or deficiency.
+A test must be selected so that the best reflection of a unique child's achieved and achievable levels of becoming adult can be acquired in terms of his/her own, unique meanings on affective, cognitive, and normative levels.
+It is necessary to determine a child's attained and attainable level of becoming, to see if there is a gap between them, which then can serve as an indication of an educative deviancy or deficiency.

-Thus, it is necessary to keep in mind the following aspects when selecting tests for diagnosing a unique child's problems:
+Thus, the following aspects are kept in mind when selecting tests for diagnosing a unique child's problems:

-- Age: a basic knowledge of a child's progress through the longitudinal phases is necessary. - Geographic information of the family's residence. - The extent of the problem in terms of the symptoms manifested by the child. - Educative activities which possibly can underlie the problem.
+- Age: a basic knowledge of a child's progress through the longitudinal phases is necessary. - Geographic information of the family's residence. - The extent of the problem in terms of the symptoms manifested by the child.

+Educative activities which possibly can underlie the problem.